voltrb/docs/en/docs/volt_time.md

 ### Local calculations

-In Opal code that runs on the client, there are also calculations that are based on the user's local time.
+In client code (i.e. Opal code), there are also calculations that are based on the user's local time.
-If you try and use these methods in Ruby on the server they throw an exception since the local timezone setting on the server is unlikely to be relevant to your users.
+If you try and use these methods in Ruby on the server they throw an "unknown method" exception since the local timezone setting on the server is unlikely to be relevant.

 | Method              | Description                                              |